 Course outline: This course is about the application of microeconomic analysis to issues of development in low and middle income countries.
 The main objective is to undertake a critical reading of recent research on the empirical microeconomics of development.
-Topics covered are: (1) the econometrics of impact evaluation; (2) land contracts and land reform; (3) intra-household resource allocation and gender bias; (4) the evaluation of human capital programs; (5) the structure of labour and credit markets in developing countries; and (6) the microeconomic impacts of international trade.
+Topics covered are: (1) the econometrics of impact evaluation; (2) land contracts and land reform; (3) intra-household resource allocation and gender bias; (4) the evaluation of human capital programs; (5) the structure of labour and credit markets in developing countries; and (6) the microeconomic impacts of international trade

-Assessment: Assignments (30%); Written commentaries on selected articles (30\%); Final exam (40%)
+Assessment: Assignments (30%); Written commentaries on selected articles (30%); Final exam (40%)

-EC05077S EMPIRICAL INDUSTRIAL ORGANISATION
+ECO5077S EMPIRICAL INDUSTRIAL ORGANISATION

-ECO5020F Advanced Microeconomics and ECO5046F Advanced Econometrics.
-ECO4032F Economics of Industry, Regulation and Firms or at the discretion of the Head of Department.
+Honours in Economics or equivalent or at the discretion of the Head of Department.